DIY Steel Building Kit Assembly Process

 Erecting the trusses was definitely not a solo operation.
 While the trusses were only a few hundred pounds, it would have been very difficult to erect them without additional help and equipment.
 My friend and I used a Gradall, and all six trusses were bolted in place in less than three hours.
 While the Gradall was on site, I also used it to place a row of temporary purlins near the peak.
 This would have been difficult to accomplish without the equipment.

 Next I placed the permanent purlins.
 The moveable scaffolding was handy during this step of the metal building construction.
-It’s important to note that the purlins provided by Worldwide Steel Buildings are select structural grade.

 The only quality control issue that I found in this steel building package was with the wind bracing rods.
 The threads were poorly cut poorly leaving gaps on the rods.
 However, the way the rods are installed allowed me to position the nuts on the good portion of the threads.
 This is one of the few areas where the plans could be improved as there isn’t good guidance on how tight to place the nuts.
 It would be nice to have clean threads and minimum torque specs.

 Constructing this steel building solo, most purlins were not a problem because they sat on the trusses and the anchor plates and were held in place by gravity while being bolted down.
 However, the bottom (outboard) purlin has nothing to sit on while it is being bolted in place.
 So I temporarily screwed notched 2x4s on the ends to hook on the anchor plates while bolting the bottom purlin.